Published Feb 14, 2023

 Keiko & Miles O’Brien

 Introduced by their mutual friend, Data, the O’Briens are a classic couple-next-door working through a timeless and relatable challenge that spans the quadrants, space, and time — starting and raising a family.
-Keiko and the chief successfully pursue individual careers through the good and the bad; the chief’s efforts to construct an arboretum and the encouragement he gives Keiko to pursue her botanical research on Bajor demonstrate the respect he has for Keiko’s career.
+Keiko and Miles successfully pursue individual careers through the good and the bad; the chief’s efforts to construct an arboretum and the encouragement he gives Keiko to pursue her botanical research on Bajor demonstrate the respect he has for Keiko’s career.

 Start off slow with a day in the life of an android.
 The Enterprise and Keiko respectively experience Romulan plots and cold feet that threaten the O’Briens’ wedding plans, all through the eyes of Data.